NCarson/js-postgrest/README.md

 ### TODO

-Anyting missing can still be done through PostgrestFetcher.get(url, config) as it basically just passes url and config to axios.get with same signature.
+Anything missing can still be done through PostgrestFetcher.get(url, config) as it basically just passes url and config to axios.get with same signature.